tmsachith/RAG-Internship-Letter-Email-Generator/README.md

 1. **Sign Up**: Create a new account with email and password
 2. **Login**: Log in with your credentials
 3. **Upload CV**: Upload your CV as a PDF file (it will be processed automatically)
-4. **Chat**: Ask questions about your CV once processing is complete
+4. **Chat**: Ask questions about your CV once processing is complete (previous chat history is shown in the chat box)
+5. **Generate Application**: Create cover letters or emails from job descriptions (previously generated applications are shown as a list below the generator)

 ### Example Questions